scribble-rs/scribble.rs/README.md

  - [scribble.bixilon.de](https://scribble.bixilon.de) (community instance maintained by @Bixilon)
  - [scribble.drifty.win](https://scribble.drifty.win) (community instance maintained by @driftywinds for better latency in Asia)

+## Join The Discord

+Feel free to join the community Discord server to find people to play, talk, get help or whatever else: https://discord.gg/cE5BKP2UnE

+## Donation

+I haven't really accepted donations for a long time.
+But I think the project is polished enough now to dare taking some money.
+Right now the hosting is very minimal and there's no domain.
+The server is located in amsterdam and many people playing seem to be from outside of europe.
+So it'd be nice to have a decentralised deployment to provide a nice experience for everyone.

+So donations would go towards infrastructure and a domain!

+In the future I might add some fun little benefits for donators, I have no clear vision of it yet though.

+You can donate via Ko-Fi: https://ko-fi.com/biosmarcel

 ## Configuration